 A prospective student or participant in the program with an approved documented disability can request reasonable accommodations to meet these standards.
 The college will provide appropriate accommodations, but it is not required to substantially alter the requirements or nature of the program.
-Requests for accommodations should be directed to a Disability Services counselor in the Learning Assistance Lab (C 218).
+Requests for accommodations should be directed to a Disability Services counselor in the Learning Assistance Lab.
 To make an appointment, please call 734.384.4167.

-Required CoursesCreditsHLTSC 158 (Phlebotomy Basics)6HLTSC 159 (Phlebotomy II)4
+Required Courses C redits 5

+HLTSC 158 (Phlebotomy Basics) 6 ò

+HLTSC 159 (Phlebotomy II) 4 Ė